WIFIDarthMaul/Resident-Evil-Village-PC-Mouse-Cursor-Fix/README.md

 How To Install:
 1. Install Python, if you have not done so already
 2. Open CMD and type "pip install pyautogui" (Without quotation marks of course)
-3. Once that finished, extract and place all files in your Resident Evil 8 Village game folder
+3. Once finished, extract and place all files in your Resident Evil 8 Village game folder
 4. Right-Click on "RE8 Hide Mouse Cursor.py" and click "Send To", then select "Desktop (create shortcut)"
 5. Then open the shortcut on your Desktop.
 It will type and do some processes, DO NOT TOUCH YOUR KEYBOARD WHILE IT RUNS.
 6. Once it finishes, it will open the game.
 It will leave a window open, DO NOT CLOSE IT.